openshift-pipelines/pipelines-as-code/README.md

 and Pipelines as Code will only match the repository in the mynamespace Namespace instead of trying to match it from all available repository on cluster.

-### Writting Tekton pipelines in `.tekton/` directory
+### Authoring PipelineRun in `.tekton/` directory

-- Pipelines as Code tries to be as close to the tekton template as possible.
+- Pipelines as Code will always try to be as close to the tekton template as possible.
   Usually you would write your template and save them with a ".yaml" extension  and Pipelines as Code will run them.